Flank/flank-dashboard/docs/19_security_audit_document.md

 | `name`       | A name of this project group.                             |
 | `projectIds` | A list of project IDs that belong to this project group.  |

-Here is a table of security rules applied to the `project_groups` collection.
+Here is a table of security rules applied to the `project_groups` collection:

 | Operation         | [Security Rules](#security-rules-description) |
 |-------------------|---------------------------------------------|